This name incorporates two meanings: "To know Miho" and "Guiding."

 Library and hands-on exhibition area

 There is an exhibition on pine groves.
-Look into the microscope and lay your fingers on an instrument made with pine.
-Or flip through books on Miho no Matsubara.
+Observe it through the lens of the microscope and feel the instruments made of pine.
+Flip through books on Miho no Matsubara.

 Matsubara Preservation Office